How to Talk to Your Kids About Scary Situations

 This post originally appeared in January 2017 as a response to threats to Jewish Community Centers (JCCs).
 Over the years, PJ Library has continued to update this post with new resources to help parents talk to children about challenging topics.
-The most recent update to this post was made on March 10, 2020 to include information about the COVID-19 virus.
+The most recent update to this post was made on October 10, 2023 to address what is happening in Israel and the country’s war against Hamas.

 We've pulled together a short list of links and resources that parents may find helpful in discussions with their children.